oliviasv/Planable-test-task/README.md

 ##### Test Case for Recycle Button
 1. Select all ``delete-buttons`` and click on each of them
 2. Select and click the ``recycle-button``
-3. Select all ``individual-cpunters`` and verify if they are visible again
+3. Select all ``individual-counters`` and verify if they are visible again
 4. Select all  ``badge-value`` and verify that they contain the 'Zero' value